 Every year, millions of Americans use personal loans to consolidate debt, pay for unexpected expenses, make home improvements and more.

-The number of people with personal loans has increased in recent years from 23 million to more than 27 million, according to TransUnion.
-In fact, personal loans were the fastest growing loan product in 2016.
+The number of people with personal loans has increased in recent years from 15 million to more than 20 million, according to TransUnion.

-So, why are personal loans appealing to so many?
-Personal loans offer low interest rates for consumers with good credit, and they are generally smaller loan amounts than other types of loans.
+Why are personal loans appealing to so many?
+Personal loans offer low interest rates for consumers with good credit, and they’re generally smaller loan amounts than other types of loans.
 But they aren’t necessarily the best solution for everyone.

 - Types of personal loans